englishphilosophy/english-philosophical-texts/GUIDELINES.md

 sickness of a companion, by affecting friendship, is evil.
 ```

-Note the words `Good` and `Evil` are in small capitals in the first paragraph,
+Note the words "Good" and "Evil" are in small capitals in the first paragraph,
 and italicized in the second.

+##### 2.1.3.1.
+Nested formatting

-When something that is not italicized occurs within an italicized phrase---such
+When something that is not italicized occurs within an italicized
-as a footnote anchor, or some unitalicized text in small capitals---you should
+phrase&mdash;such as a footnote anchor, or some unitalicized text in small
-_not_ break up the larger italicized phrase, but simply embed the smaller phrase
+capitals&mdash;you should _not_ break up the larger italicized phrase, but
-as if it were in italics.
-(When our texts our displayed on the web, these
+simply embed the smaller phrase as if it were in italics.
+(When our texts our
-formatting niceties will be taken care of automatically.)
-For example, consider
+displayed on the web, these formatting niceties will be taken care of
-the following passage from the start of Hume's essay on the British government:
+automatically.)
+For example, consider the following passage from the start of
+Hume's essay on the British government:

 ```
 Notwithstanding this unlucky example, I will venture to examine an important